Last updated on September 11th, 2023

 The abandoned underweight

 When you think of the dismal recovery rate quoted for various eating disorders, bear in mind that traditionally, patients were often allowed to stay underweight.
 Their weight target was based on a low BMI figure, or a low weight-for-height percentage.
 This still goes on in places.
-I've heard of growing children being told they only need to recover some of the weight they lost.
+Indeed, let's remember that '100 percent weight-for-height' is a middle-size-fits-all figure, and so it's bound to underestimate the needs of half of our children.

 Our sons and daughters need empathy and food, not a lower weight target.